What types of articles are most likely to get published in BizEd?

 I send you many press releases from our school, but I never see them used in your departments.
 Why not?

 Unfortunately, we have limited space in our departments, so we cannot include every news announcement we receive.
 We always include dean appointments, dean retirements, and major gifts above 5 million USD.
+We also include as many new program and partnership announcements as possible.
+With limited exceptions, we do not include announcements for new faculty or department chair appointments, because there are simply too many in the industry.

 What's the best way to follow up on materials that I've e-mailed to the BizEd editors?